MouseBiteLabs/Game-Boy-MBC5-Cartridge/README.md

 This circuit board should cover most MBC5 games.
 The features are as follows:

-- Able to make games up to 32 Mbit in size, that use up to 1024 Kb of RAM
+- Able to make games up to 4 MB in size, that use up to 1 Mbit of RAM
 - Compatibility with all four of the popular Game Boy battery management ICs - MM1026, MM1134, BA6129, and BA6735
 - The option to add battery backup to the cartridge *without* the need of the original battery management ICs - perfect for MBC5 donors that didn't have batteries in them
 - Fully compatible with the <a href="https://www.gbxcart.com/">GBxCart RW</a> so you can transfer games and save files to and from the board